mtth/layer2/doc/api.md

 + `err` {Error} The error that caused this.

 Emitted when something went wrong.
-Currently the main cause is packet truncation (if the `maxPacketSize` parameter is too small).
+Currently the main cause is frame truncation (if the `maxFrameSize` parameter is too small).

 #### Event: 'fetch'

-Emitted each time a batch of packets is fetched from the underlying resource.
+Emitted each time a batch of frames is fetched from the underlying resource.

 + `batchUsage` {Number} Fraction of batch size used.
 In the case of a `Replay`, this fraction will typically be very close to `1`.